Ceyed/hamtapay-gold-price-inquiry/README.md

 Despite the challenges, the project provided a valuable learning experience and helped me grow significantly as a developer.

+## 🧪 Testing Strategy

+This project implements a comprehensive testing strategy using both End-to-End (E2E) and Unit tests to ensure reliability and maintainability:

+### End-to-End Tests

+-   **Purpose**: E2E tests simulate real user interactions and verify that all services work together correctly
+-   **Coverage**: Critical user flows like authentication, order creation, and price calculations
+-   **Benefits**:
+    -   Validates complete user journeys
+    -   Ensures microservices communicate properly
+    -   Catches integration issues early
+    -   Tests the system as a whole

+### Unit Tests

+-   **Purpose**: Unit tests focus on testing individual components and services in isolation
+-   **Coverage**: Business logic, data transformations, and service-specific functionality
+-   **Benefits**:
+    -   Faster execution and feedback
+    -   Easier to maintain and debug
+    -   Ensures individual components work correctly
+    -   Helps catch bugs early in development

+This dual approach to testing provides multiple layers of quality assurance and helps maintain a robust, production-ready system.

 ## ⚠️ Known Issues

 -   There are no Pagination implementation for list routes